Blog -

 You can register for your account for free and without needing to enter a credit card.

-SendGrid offers a generous forever-free option that lets you send up to 100 emails per day for free.
+SendGrid offers a generous free option that lets you send up to 100 emails per day for free during the initial trial period.
 That limit should be fine for many WordPress sites.

 It also means that you can follow this guide and set everything up without needing to pay anything or enter your credit card.

-If you ever need to exceed the free limit, paid plans start at just $19.95 per month to send up to 50,000 emails.
+After the trial period, or as soon as you need to exceed the free limit, paid plans start at just $19.95 per month to send up to 50,000 emails.

 In order to send emails directly from your domain name and improve your email deliverability, you’ll need to authenticate your domain name with SendGrid.